About/Contact

 ARTIST STATEMENT

-My paintings and works on paper combine imagery from different American regions with invention and abstraction, constructing new worlds while reflecting on the present moment in the nation and on Earth.
+My paintings and works on paper combine imagery from different American regions with invention and abstraction, constructing new worlds while reflecting on the present moment in this nation and on Earth.
 I mostly use landscape imagery from Central Florida, the Philadelphia area, and the Appalachian Mountains, all places where I’ve lived or spent a significant amount of time.
-Ranging in scale from sixteen inches to six feet tall, my oil paintings evolve from small collage sketches that I make from printed snapshots, tourism photos, and color swatches.
-The collages serve as initial blueprints for my painted compositions, but each painting develops over time into its own, unique entity.
-In 2024, I began an ongoing series of smaller works on paper that incorporate natural inks, concocted from foraged plants and detritus.
-Overall, my creative process grapples with Anthropocentric ways of thinking, American culture, the expanding role of digital technology in daily life, and my own mediated perceptions of reality.
-For me, the work speaks to timeless and timely anxieties while remaining playful, projecting a sense of possibility.
+Ranging in scale up to six feet tall, my oil paintings typically evolve from small collage sketches that I make from printed snapshots, tourism advertisements, and color swatches.
+While a collage may provide the initial blueprint for a painted composition, each painting inevitably develops over time into its own, unique entity.
+Alongside my canvases, I make smaller works on paper that often incorporate natural inks, concocted from foraged plants, kitchen waste, and scrap metal.
+Through all of my creative processes, I grapple with Anthropocentric ways of thinking, American culture, the expanding role of digital technology in daily life, and my own mediated perceptions of reality.
+Alternately seductive, unsettling, disorienting, and evoking a sense of possibility, my compositions are at once strange and familiar, inviting a range of interpretations.

 CONTACT: juliaclift5 [at] gmail [dot] com